Project Y: Construction

 An important consideration in the acquisition of the site was the existence of the Los Alamos Ranch School.
 This consisted of 54 buildings, of which 27 were houses, dormitories or other quarters providing 46626 sqft of accommodation.
 The remaining buildings included a sawmill, ice house, barns, carpentry shop, stables and garages, all totalling 29560 sqft.
 At the nearby Anchor Ranch there were four houses and a barn.
 Construction work was supervised by the Albuquerque Engineer District until 15 March 1944, when the Manhattan Engineer District assumed responsibility.
 Willard C. Kruger and Associates of Santa Fe, New Mexico, was engaged as architect and engineer.
 Black & Veatch was brought in for the design of utilities in December 1945.
 The former was paid $743,706.68 and the latter $164,116 by the time the Manhattan Project ended at the end of 1946.
 The Albuquerque District supervised $9.3 million of construction at Los Alamos, and the Manhattan District, another $30.4 million.
 The initial work was contracted to the M. M. Sundt Company of Tucson, Arizona, with work commenced in December 1942.
 Groves initially allocated $300,000 for construction, three times Oppenheimer's estimate, with a planned completion date of 15 March 1943.
 It soon became clear that the scope of Project Y was far greater than expected, and by the time Sundt finished on 30 November 1943, over $7 million had been spent.
 The Zia Company took over responsibility for maintenance in April 1946.

+Oppenheimer initially estimated that the work could be performed by 50 scientists and 50 technicians.
+Groves tripled this number to 300.
+The actual population, including family members, was about 3,500 by the end of 1943, 5,700 by the end of 1944, 8,200 by the end of 1945, and 10,000 by the close of 1946.
+Initially, all of the population were workers, as they were the only ones for whom housing was supplied, but as time went on and more housing became available, the number of dependents increased.
+This trend accelerated with the end of the war and the replacement of military personnel with civilians with families.
+Due to the highly classified nature of the work, no census of the population of Los Alamos was conducted until April 1946.
+Birth certificates of babies born in Los Alamos during the war listed their place of birth as PO Box 1663 in Santa Fe.
+All letters and packages came through that address.